How to Answer: What Interests You About This Position? (with Examples)

 You can also see if there is additional information about the position you’re applying for on the company website.

-By mentioning key skills from the job description, you will show hiring managers that you completely understand the role and that you are more than willing to tackle all aspects of the role.
+By mentioning critical skills from the job description, you will show hiring managers that you completely understand the role and are more than willing to tackle all aspects of the position.

-They are trying to determine what unique skills you have and what you can bring to the company.
+They are trying to determine your unique skills and what you can bring to the company.
 Talk about how your skills can truly help the company achieve success by making a list of your skills and qualifications.

 3. Bring Up the Company (Why you want to work for them)

-Find out all you can about the company before your interview (even their mission statement).
+Find out all you can about the company before your interview (even its mission statement).

 One recurring interview mistake is not mentioning anything about the particular company they applied to work for.
-The trick is to go into how your values align with the values of the company.
+The trick is determining how your values align with the company's values.

-By now they should know you’re qualified but let them know why you’re eager to utilize the unique skillset at that specific business.
-Do your best to make it clear how hiring you will benefit the company overall.
+By now, they should know you’re qualified, but let them know why you’re eager to utilize the unique skillset at that specific business.
+Do your best to clarify how hiring you will benefit the company overall.

 4. Finish your answer with a question

-If your answer wasn’t great, it’s a quick way of move on.
+If your answer wasn’t great, it’s a quick way of moving on.
 Regardless, the interviewer will appreciate your attempt at making a conversation out of things.

 Related: